rbiggs/chocolatechip-ui/README.markdown

 ##Custom Builds

 You can create custom builds of ChocolateChip-UI for just the platform you're interested in.
-Here are some examples of the command-line options:
+Here are some examples of the command-line options (You need to have run **npm install** in the directory first):

     // Build everything:
     grunt